 By 1504, Perugino’s world was in sharp decline as a result of the sudden and dramatic surge in popularity of work by artists like Michelangelo.
 It’s easy to imagine how Perugino must have felt when later that year he was deputed with some of his contemporaries to decide where to place Michelangelo’s statue of David in Florence.

 Perugino’s response to this criticism ended in failure and further humiliation.
-His Assumption, in the Cappella dei Rabatta, in the church of the Servi in Florence, was widely derided and before long Perugino lost his students and was forced to retreat to Perugia.
+His Assumption, in the Cappella del Rabatta, in the church of the Servi in Florence, was widely derided and before long Perugino lost his students and was forced to retreat to Perugia.

 A final sad coda came in 1508 when Michelangelo began work on the Sistine Chapel.
 Virtually all of Perugino’s previous work was ruthlessly destroyed by Michelangelo as he worked on the Chapel’s ceiling.

 Perugino slowly faded from sight, although he continued painting.
-He was in Fontignano in 1524 when he died of plague.
+He was in Fontignano in 1524 when he died of the plague.
 His body was hurriedly buried in an unmarked grave.

 The story of Perugino’s rise and fall is chronicled in only a few sources.
 It is hard to discern a lot about Perugino’s character from such fragments.
-Nonetheless it's easy to empathise with him and his apparent bewilderment at the turn of events which suddenly overturned all his assumptions.
+Nonetheless, it’s easy to empathise with him and his apparent bewilderment at the turn of events which suddenly overturned all his assumptions.

 Perugino The Man

 His failure to adjust to the new wave may have had less to do with whether he was personally convinced that the stylistic advances had merit.
 I think it had more to do with his stubbornness.
-His great success was based on work of a certain style.
-He simply believed that what had brought him success in the past, should continue to do so into the future.
+His great success was based on work of a particular style.
+He just believed that what had brought him success in the past, should continue to do so into the future.

 While his art may have stagnated – a result of his unwillingness to adapt – there’s no doubting his native talent or the influence he had on other painters, most notably Raphael.